There are five main steps to create an in-app message:

 To set the target audience and message trigger rules:

-Note: This feature is currently only available as part of our Early Access program and requires use of the Swrve Message Centre API (see the Swrve Message Center API Guide for more information).
-If you would like to use it, please contact your Customer Success Manager at firstname.lastname@example.org.
+Note: This feature is currently only available as part of our Early Access program and requires use of the Swrve Message Centre API (see the Swrve Message Center API guide for more information).
+If you would like to use it, please contact your CSM at firstname.lastname@example.org.

-Step 6 (Optional): To define message-level message display rules, click Message display rules, select the check boxes of the rules that you want to apply, and then complete the selected rule statements, as required.
+Step 3 (Optional): To define message-level message display rules, select Message display rules, select the check boxes of the rules that you want to apply, and then complete the selected rule statements, as required.
 You can define the following:

-- The number of seconds of app usage that must have elapsed before a message can be displayed.
-Note that this rule does not display if you selected the Session Start check box in the previous step.
+- The number of seconds of app usage that must elapse before a message can be displayed.

 - The maximum number of times that the message is displayed to a user in all app sessions.